-Confirm the patient’s identity
+Confirm the patient’s name and date of birth.

-What has brought the patient in to see you today?
+- What has brought the patient in to see you today?

-What are their symptoms?
+- What are their symptoms?

-Are there any risk factors (e.g. lifestyle/family history) that can be identified?
+- Are there any risk factors that can be identified? (e.g. lifestyle/family history)

-For example, an asthmatic patient may describe episodes of shortness of breath, wheeze and nocturnal cough.
+For example, an asthmatic patient may describe episodes of shortness of breath, wheezing and nocturnal cough.
 They may have risk factors such as pre-existing atopy (e.g. eczema, hay fever) and a family history of asthma.